X-ray spectral state evolution in IGR J17091-3624 and comparison of its heartbeat oscillation properties with those of GRS 1915+105: Results

-Top panels of Fig. 9 showed that the low frequency (0.1$-$10.0 Hz) power, QPO strength and the nature of noise components are similar for both sources.
-White noise subtraction was not applied only for PDS shown in the top panels of Fig. 9.
-High frequency power disappeared above 1 Hz in case of IGR J17091-3624(top left panel of Fig. 9) but the powerlaw like continuum in GRS 1915+105 continued at higher frequencies along with broad QPO like feature at 8$-$10 Hz (top right panel of Fig. 9).
+Top panels of Fig. 10 show that the low frequency (0.1$-$10.0 Hz) continuum power, characteristic pulsation \& its harmonics and the nature of low frequency noise components are similar during $\rho$ class in both sources.
+White noise subtraction is not applied only for PDS shown in the top panels of Fig. 10.
+High frequency power in noise continuum becomes very weak above 1 Hz in case of IGR J17091$-$3624 (top left panel of Fig. 10 and top right panel of Fig. 4) although type-A/type-B QPOs are observed few times in the PDS.
+On the other hand, the strong, powerlaw like noise continuum in GRS 1915+105 continues at higher frequencies (at least up to 10 Hz; top right panel of Fig. 10) along with a type-B QPO at 6.7$\pm$0.4 Hz (middle right panel of Fig. 10).
+Interestingly, the 6.7$\pm$0.4 Hz type-B QPO in GRS 1915+105 also has the harmonic at 13.2$\pm$0.8 Hz with the quality-factor of 3.8$\pm$0.4 (middle right panel of Fig. 10).
+Along with characteristic heartbeat oscillations, IGR J17091$-$3624 show 7$-$10 Hz type-A QPOs on 24, 25, 31 March, 2011 and 03 April, 2011 (see Table 1) and type-B QPO once at $\sim$ 5 Hz on 12 April, 2011 (see Table 1).
+May be because of statistical limit, harmonics in type-A/type-B QPOs are not visible in IGR J17091$-$3624.
+An example of type-A QPO observed during the $\rho$-like class on 31 March, 2011 at $\sim$ 8.4 Hz, is shown in the middle left panel of Fig. 10.
 Harmonics at mHz frequency are seen in both sources.
-In case of IGR J17091-3624, we have found 8$-$10 Hz QPO during `$\rho$' like X-ray activity on 25-03-11, 27-03-11, 31-03-11 and 10-04-11 (see Table 1).
-Upper middle panel of Fig. 9 show 8$-$10 Hz QPOs for both sources.
-It is notable that the strength of 8$-$10 Hz QPOs in IGR J17091-3624 are lower than that observed in GRS 1915+105.
-Lower middle panels of Fig. 9 show the comparative study of the HIDs between two sources which shows similar general trend but slightly different range in hard color for both sources.
-For the quantitative measurement of the variability evolution, we considered the PDS of few observations where the first and the last observation were 26 days apart for both sources.
-During all observations under consideration both sources were in `$\rho$'-like class.
-Bottom left panel of Fig. 9 showed that the fundamental peak in the PDS of IGR J17091-3624 shifted from $\sim$ 12.3 mHz (on 14 March 2011) to $\sim$ 46.8 mHz (on 10 April 2011) in 26 days.
-While in case of GRS 1915+105, the shift of the fundamental peak in the PDS is from $\sim$ 9.7 mHz (on 26 May 97) to $\sim$ 18.5 mHz (on 22 June 97).
-Thus the evolution was much faster in IGR J17091-3624 (the change in QPO frequency is $\sim$ 34.5 mHz in 26 days) than GRS 1915+105 (the change in frequency is $\sim$ 8.8 mHz in 26 days).
+Lower panels of Fig. 10 show the comparative study of the HIDs between two sources.
+We find similar trend in the HID evolution but different range in hard color for both sources.
 Results on comparative study of both sources are summarized in Table 3.